redis/redis-doc/commands/dump.md

   versions with incompatible RDB formats will refuse to process the serialized value.

-The serialized value does NOT contain expire information.
+The serialized value does **NOT** contain expire information.
-In order to capture the time to live of the current value the `PTTL` command should be used.
+To capture the time-to-live of the current value the `PTTL` command should be used.

-If `key` does not exist a nil bulk reply is returned.
+If _key_ doesn't exist a `nil` reply is returned.

 @return